aws/eks-anywhere/docs/content/en/docs/tasks/workload/loadbalance/_index.md

 weight: 30
 date: 2017-01-05
 description: >
-  How to deploy an external load balancer to expose a workload running in EKS Anywhere
+  How to deploy a load balancer controller to expose a workload running in EKS Anywhere
 ---

 <!-- overview -->